EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

   -ins 'grestore'
   -lt 0,bold=2 -s arrow:fill=3:col=0.5,0.5,0.5:.15/4,-.16/4,.99,25,.9 -tp 2~.68,1.01
 ~~~
+{::nomarkdown}</div>{:/}

+The script is rather long but the main parts (green, orange, and blue bubbles)
+are all similar to one another.

 <div onclick="elm = document.getElementById('figflowchart'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">
 Run the commands in the box below to create and view the postscript file, or click here to see the figure.</div>